 ?Todd has an incredible skillset and work ethic, and his analysis has been an invaluable asset to ESPN?s NFL and college football presentation,” Markman said.
 “We look forward to him being a big part of our draft coverage for many more years to come.”

 The specific figures of the contract are unknown.
-However, NFL Draft counterpart Mel Kiper Jr. has an annual salary that?s estimated to be $400,000 per year so it’s not unreasonable to place McShay’s salary in the same ballpark.
+However, NFL Draft coverage counterpart Mel Kiper Jr. has an annual salary that?s estimated to be $400,000 per year so it’s not unreasonable to place McShay’s salary in the same ballpark.
 There is no doubt the Todd McShay salary is a six-digit figure.

 That also sounds like the salary of someone who bet Mel Kiper Jr $5,000 that Jordan Love would be drafted before Justin Hebert in the 2020 NFL Draft.